Skore: getting started#

 Metric

-Precision-Recall Curve Positive label: good Data source: Test set, estimator = Simple Linear Model, estimator = Advanced Pipeline
+Precision-Recall Curve Positive label: Toxic Data source: Test set, estimator = logistic regression, estimator = random forest

-Based on the previous tables and plots, it seems that the RandomForestClassifier model has slightly better performance.
-For the purposes of this guide however, we make the arbitrary choice to deploy the linear model to make a comparison with the coefficients study shown earlier.
+Based on the previous tables and plots, it seems that the RandomForestClassifier model has slightly worse performance due to overfitting on this small dataset.
+We make the choice to deploy the linear model to make a comparison with the coefficients study shown earlier.

 Final model evaluation on held-out data#